 Gold Souls, Gray Faces is a series that focuses on tips and advice for care of our sweet senior dogs.
 As dogs age, many of them begin losing their vision for a variety of reasons.
-Sometimes blindness comes on very quickly, but other times it happens gradually, and if your dog is quite familiar with your home and their general surroundings, the symptoms of their vision loss may be hard to spot.
+Sometimes blindness in dogs comes on very quickly, but other times it happens gradually.
+If your dog is quite familiar with your home and their general surroundings, then the symptoms of their vision loss may be hard to spot.

 1. Don’t Panic

 Some dog owners grow very upset when their senior dog starts to go blind.
 They think that life will be too hard for their old dog if they lose their vision and consider putting them down.

 If you are having those thoughts, don’t panic.
 Your senior can get along just fine without their vision.

 Dogs map the world mostly through their sense of smell, and many dogs’ other senses get stronger when they lose the ability to see.
 Your old pup can still get several more years of healthy, happy living without their vision.

 Blindness is not a death sentence for senior dogs by any means, and it is quite manageable if you make certain adjustments and follow the advice of your vet.